 What Should Be Done if There Is No Inhaler During Asthma Attacks?

-- Buteyko's Method - This method teaches how to breathe slowly and calmly through the nose instead of the mouth.
+Buteyko's Method - This method teaches how to breathe slowly and calmly through the nose instead of the mouth.
 Using this technique, the air in the body will stay warm and moist.
-This will help the airways to become less sensitive while breathing.
+This will help the airways become less sensitive while breathing.

-- Papworth's Method -This technique uses relaxation and breathing exercises to help in learning special breath patterns.
-This method encourages more relaxed breathing and keeps us aware of the muscles used in taking air in.
+Papworth's Method -This technique uses relaxation and breathing exercises to help in learning special breath patterns.
+This method encourages more relaxed breathing and keeps one aware of the muscles used in taking air in.
 For example, some people use their diaphragm and nose instead of their chest and mouth.
 The Papworth method also teaches how to alter breathing according to a person's activity.

 If the person cannot speak except in short words or phrases.

 The face and lips turn blue when not coughing or sneezing.